overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 param-value="{{paramRef}}:{{options}}"
 ```

 This attribute specifies that the contents of this tag should be replaced by the value of the parameter referenced by `{{paramRef}}`.
-By default this value will be taken from Overvis database of last known parameter values.
+By default, this value will be taken from the Overvis database of last known parameter values.

 `{{options}}` is a comma-separated list of flags.
 Currently supported flags:
 * `r` - read data directly from the device,